mui/material-ui/docs/src/pages/components/lists/lists.md

 ## Align list items

 When displaying three lines or more, the avatar is not aligned at the top.
-You should set the `alignItems="flex-start"` prop to align the avatar at the top:
+You should set the `alignItems="flex-start"` prop to align the avatar at the top, following the Material Design guidelines:

 {{"demo": "pages/components/lists/AlignItemsList.js", "bg": true}}